Diagnostics Testing for Pets

 Early detection is key when it comes to treating your pet, and Greenwich Animal Hospital offers complete in-house diagnostics including cutting-edge equipment and an on-site laboratory.
 This saves time, money, and most importantly, you don’t have to wait overnight for results—meaning your pet gets a diagnosis and needed treatment sooner.

-Greenwich Animal Hospital has the capability to perform various blood screens, pre-anesthetic bloodwork, urinalysis and other types of testing on site instead of sending samples to an outside lab.
+Greenwich Animal Hospital has the capability to perform various blood screens, pre-anesthetic bloodwork, urinalysis and other types of testing on site instead of sending samples to an outside lab for critical sick pet cases.

 Testing provided in the hospital includes: